 This had a bit of a slow start for me, but I think that’s just because of the overall pacing of the book.
 Everyone that worked at the library had unique personalities and a role to play in Odile’s life.
 I liked the dual timelines and thought this was well-written.
 Overall, an enjoyable read.

-The Paris Library is available for preorder on Amazon for $14.99, it’s new release day is February 2nd, 2021.
+The Paris Library is available on Amazon for $14.99.